Part 1: Introduction and Principles

 The ideal scientific approach to research and conversion improvement is to compare a variation against the original known as “the control”.
 This is known as a split-test where 50% of people use the new version while 50% use the control.
 You discover the version that results in the most sales then have the best performer become the control in a King-of-the-Hill-style battle.
 You can rinse and repeat an infinite number of variables and variations.

-I recommend a tool called Visual Website Optimizer to test in Shopify.
+I recommend Google Optimizer to test in Shopify.
 It’s a popular tool in the conversion industry, simple to navigate, and quick to implement in Shopify.
 Convert Experiments is another great tool and the best at tracking revenue for stores who use the checkout.shopify.com domain.
 Optimizely is poor unless you are on Shopify Plus.

 Conversion bloggers always say to test, but it’s often a cop-out for miss-understanding the conversion principles and is unrealistic.
 It will take you years to test the conversion tips in this guide.
 Markets and technology change and you want the best chance of results now.